• Skip to primary navigation

 Pin This Salmon With Spinach Cream Sauce

-Pinnable image with recipe title and skillet with cooked salmon fillets in a creamy sauce with spinach and peas, garnished with a slice of lemon and sprigs of fresh dill.
+Pinnable image with recipe title and a large skillet with seared salmon fillets in a creamy spinach sauce with green peas and finished with a garnish of fresh dill fronds and a wedge of fresh lemon.

 What Do You Think?!